"I've got a bronze medallion in Surf Life Saving

 Semi-autobiographical in its content, phroot sahlad connects with audiences on a person-to-person level, facilitating real-time conversations about sexual health as culturally inflected.
 It’s a daughter of interdisciplinary, feminist live art, all about sharing and divulging as both radical and nurturing.

-In March-April 2017, phroot sahlad was be presented at Lyric Hammersmith's Evolution Festival (London), The North Wall Arts Centre's Alchymy Festival (Oxford) and Camden People's Theatre's Hotbed Festival (London).
+In March-April 2017, phroot sahlad was presented at Lyric Hammersmith's Evolution Festival (London), The North Wall Arts Centre's Alchymy Festival (Oxford) and Camden People's Theatre's Hotbed Festival (London).
 These performances featured a 3-person cast consisting of Vanora Fung, Ellen O'Connor, and Jules Orcullo.

 Incubated as part of Lyric Hammersmith’s Development Lab, phroot sahlad has been scratched and showcased as a solo show at Camden People’s Theatre, The Pleasance, The Space, and Tara Arts.